twbs/bootlint/README.md

     console.log(lint.id, lint.message);
 }

-bootlint.lintHtml("<!DOCTYPE html><html>...", reporter); // calls reporter() repeatedly with each lint problem as an argument
+bootlint.lintHtml("<!DOCTYPE html><html>...", reporter, []); // calls reporter() repeatedly with each lint problem as an argument
 ```

 In a Node.js environment, Bootlint exposes the following public API:

-* `bootlint.lintHtml(html, reporter)`: Lints the given HTML for a webpage and returns the linting results.
+* `bootlint.lintHtml(html, reporter, disabledIds)`: Lints the given HTML for a webpage and returns the linting results.
   * `html` is the HTML to lint, as a string
-  * `reporter` is a function that should accept exactly 1 argument.
+  * `reporter` is a *reporter* function (see above for a definition).
 It will be called repeatedly with each lint problem as an argument.
+  * `disabledIds` is an array of string linter IDs to disable
   * Returns nothing (i.e. `undefined`)

 ## Contributing